Loweg/slydes-softeng/README.md

 For more information about how to use Slydes, read "help.html", a file included in this repository.
 Alternatively, you can click the question mark button in Slydes to the far right of the window.

 The following people have contributed to this project:
-Jordan Deagan
-Isaac Denner
-Amilia MacIntyre
-Haylee Millar
-Erik Riddle
+Jordan Deagan, Isaac Denner, Amilia MacIntyre, Haylee Millar, Erik Riddle